MasteryEducation/SecuritiesExamsMastery.ca/content/csc/13/1/index.md

 - [x] Harmonized securities regulations across provinces and territories.
 - [ ] Monetary policy decisions and interest rates.

-> **Explanation:** The CSA comprises provincial and territorial regulators collaborating to streamline and harmonize securities laws across Canada.
+> **Explanation:**( The CSA comprises provincial and territorial regulators collaborating to streamline and harmonize securities laws across Canada.)

----

 ### A “golden cross” in technical analysis occurs when: